Jamie Raskin: Foreign policy

 In March 2023, Raskin voted against H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 On November 17, 2023, Raskin called for a humanitarian pause in the Gaza war or a "mutually agreed-upon cease-fire" that would "provide for a ‘global humanitarian surge’ of aid to hundreds of thousands of displaced and suffering innocent civilians throughout Gaza."
 In August 2025, Raskin cosponsored the "Block the Bombs Act", which would block offensive weapons to Israel.
+In 2026, he voted for an amendment by Thomas Massie to a State Department appropriations bill to eliminate all regularly appropriated US aid to Israel.

 LGBTQ rights

 Raskin supports banning discrimination based on sexual orientation and gender identity.
 In 2019, he voted in favor of the Equality Act and urged Congress members to do the same.

 Oversight Commission on Presidential Capacity

 In June 2017, Raskin was the chief sponsor of legislation to establish a congressional "oversight" commission which would be tasked with determining whether the president was unfit, physically or mentally, to perform his duties.
 The commission's evaluation could support removing the president from office under the Twenty-fifth Amendment to the United States Constitution.